 Employed members are spared from doing this as their employers can do this for them.
 But for voluntary or OFW members, you would need to generate a Payment Reference Number (PRN) first before you can pay using GCash.

-How do I generate a PRN for contributions from the SSS portal?
+How do I generate a PRN for contributions on the SSS portal?

 - From the main page of the portal, select ” PAYMENT REFERENCE NUMBER (PRN) CONTRIBUTIONS”.